namshi/nunjucks-setasync/README.md

 - Use `{{ variable }}` to render the value of  `variable` anywhere after the `setAsync` block.

 # Example
-In this example we are simulating getting the number of astronauts currently on the moon:
+In this example we are simulating getting the number of astronauts currently in space with an asynchronous function:

 - index.js
 ``` js